-Registered Apprenticeship programs [TEGL 8-19]:
+Registered Apprenticeship Program [TEGL 8-19]:

 Registered Apprenticeship programs (RAPs) are automatically eligible to be included on the ETPL as previously stated.
 They are an exception to the initial and continued eligibility certification process and are exempt from performance and reporting-related requirements.
-If RAP sponsors are interested in enrolling in a training program for participants possibly being paid through WIOA funding based on a LWDB's policy, they should follow the instructions in this link, Registered Apprenticeship - Arkansas ETPL Application and Program Instructions.
+If RAP sponsors are interested in enrolling in a training program for participants possibly being paid through WIOA funding based on a LWDB's policy, they should follow the instructions in this link, RegisteredApprenticeship-ArkansasETPLApplication-and-Program-Instructions.pdf.